-Note: Any contributions in excess of this concessional (before-tax) cap are subject to excess contributions tax, and these excess contributions then count towards an individual’s non-concessional (after-tax) cap.
+Note: Any contributions in excess of these concessional (before-tax) caps are subject to extra tax, and these excess contributions then count towards an individual’s non-concessional (after-tax) cap.

-The rules outlined above mean that an individual can make a total of $175,000 in super contributions in a year and remain within the contributions caps.
-Further, individuals under the age of 65 can take advantage of the bring forward rules for non-concessional contributions, which means you can contribute up to $450,000 in one year (for the 2012/2013 year), representing your non-concessional contributions cap over a three-year period.
+The rules outlined above mean that an individual can make a total of $175,000 (or $185,000 if 60 years or over) in super contributions in a year and remain within the contributions caps.
+Further, individuals under the age of 65 can take advantage of the bring forward rules for non-concessional contributions, which means you can contribute up to $450,000 in one year (for the 2013/2014 year), representing your non-concessional contributions cap over a three-year period.

-An individual can then potentially make $475,000 in super contributions in one year, subject to the specific contributions caps.
+An individual can then potentially make $475,000 (or $485,000 if 60 years or over) in super contributions in one year, subject to the specific contributions caps.

 A couple could potentially contribute a combined $950,000 (or $970,000 if 60 years or over) in one year (for the 2013/2014 year).